Rinki049/Frontend-Small-Project/README.md

 # Frontend-Small-Project
-In this file i use basics of HTML and CSS.
+In this file I use basics of HTML and CSS.